 - Hard Reverse Edge 100mm x 150mm X4 GND 3-Stop (I use when shooting landscapes directly into sunrise or sunset)

 - X100 Filter holder with 82mm Adapter (this isn’t anything like the old Cokin P holder which was plastic and crap, this all metal and well thought out)

 You may be thinking that 5 filters are a lot!
 This is nothing compared to what I used to carry.
 Which would have included graduated neutral density filters in basically all stops and steps, multiple polarizers in multiple sizes for multiple lenses, additional neutral density filters, and color modifying filters.
 I have probably dropped 75% of the filters that were in my bag at this point.

-The main reason that I am only carrying 3-stop graduated neutral density filters now, is because my camera has really great dynamic range.
+In addition, the main reason that I am only carrying 3-stop graduated neutral density filters, is because my camera has really good dynamic range.
 If an exposure only needs a density of 1 or 2 stops added to the sky to darken it, I will make that adjustment in Lightroom.
 I will also do the same if the exposure is opposite needing 4 or 5-stops of adjustment—use the 3-stop filters in the field then add more density in Lightroom after.

 The Little Trick

 When I am using a graduated neutral density filter in the field I use my back LCD for easier placement.

 If you are shooting a DSLR, you will need to turn live view on and see if the live view on your camera has an exposure simulation setting.
 If you are shooting a mirrorless camera, make sure the back LCD is turned on and that you are using the simulate exposure setting.

 The simulate exposure setting is very similar to the old school depth-of-field preview button, with one major exception.
 The electronics within your camera properly adjust the exposure you see based on the settings you have chosen.
 So no more looking through the darkness of the depth-of-field preview button.
 You have got to love technology.